KOOL13/aoi.js-Bot-Template/README.md

 })
 ```
 For Multiple Statuses:
-`time` is how long you want each status to switch for
+`time` is how long you want each status to be for until it switches
 ```
 bot.status({
 	status: 'online',